Basile001/another-aws-example/README.md

-# another-aws-example
+# another-serverless-example
-Another aws example is a public app to help you to start with serverless application
+Another serverless example is a public app to help you to start with AWS serverless services.

+You can find the apps running on : https://anotherserverlessexample.com

 # Structure of the project
 Three mains directories back, cdk, front.